 Through smart investments in key reforms, Taiwan can send a clear signal that its society and armed forces are committed and prepared to defend Taiwan.
-Without question, bolstering Taiwan's self-defenses is an urgent task and an essential feature of detercludes defense in-depth.
+Without question, bolstering Taiwan's self-defenses is an urgent task and an essential feature of deterrence.

 We, therefore, appreciate that President Tsai has prioritized the development of asymmetric capabilities for Taiwan's self-defense that are credible, resilient, mobile, distributed, and cost effective.
 Asymmetric capabilities, however, are only one part of the deterrence equation.
-Taiwan must complement investments in these critical capabilities with equal focus on enhancing resilience, supporting civil-military integration, and building a strategy that incepts accordingly.
+Taiwan must complement investments in these critical capabilities with equal focus on enhancing resilience, supporting civil-military integration, and building a strategy that includes defense in-depth.